Welcome to the openCards Colletctors-Information for The Lord of the Rings

 In general collectible game cards are printed with a black border, probably, because black can both be clearly distinguished from the remaining printed image, but looks also "neutral" compared with the colorful images and icons.

 But other border colors like silver or white also exist to show the difference of a reprint to the original or indicate that cards belong to an unlimited print run.

 In case of Lord of the Rings only cards with a black border style have been printed.

 Special effects on a card

 Examples for "special effects" would be foil-enhanced cards or holograms.
 We distinguish between non-foil cards, foil cards and hologram cards.
-For Star Trek First Edition several foil cards have been manufactured, e.g. tournament foils or cards from Reflections or Blaze of Glory.
+For Lord of the Rings several foil cards have been manufactured, e.g. tournament foils or cards from Reflections.
 So far, no hologram cards exist in this environment.